Jozoazhua/photograph/README.md

 ## How to Use
 1. Enter keywords in the top input box and click the "Search" button, or paste a target URL and press Enter.
 2. The program will display the search results as thumbnails.
-3. Click the "Preview" button below a gallery to open a new window and view all its images.
+3. Click the "Preview" button below a gallery to browse all images as thumbnails, or click "View Original" to see the full-size image.
 4. Click the "Download" button below a gallery, or choose to download from the preview window, to add the task to the "Download Management" list.
-5. Use the "Download Selected", "Download This Page" buttons after checking galleries to perform batch downloads.
+5. After selecting galleries, use the "Download Selected", "Download This Page" buttons to perform batch downloads, or "Download All Results" to download all pages.
-6. Switch to the "Download Management" tab to view and manage all download tasks.
+6. Switch to the "Download Management" tab to view, pause, cancel, or clear download tasks.

 ## Installation
 Python 3.10 or higher is recommended.